Philosophy of ministry at alderwood

 How We do ministry

-Staff-Led - We focus our primary resources (staff, budget, facilities, communications) on ministries that directly advance our Connect, Grow, Go mission.
-These ministries receive full organizational support and are designed for broad church participation.
+Maximum Focus: We focus our primary resources (staff, budget, facilities, communications) on staff-led ministries that directly advance our Connect, Grow, Go mission.
+These ministries receive significant organizational support and are designed for broad church participation.

-Volunteer-Led - We celebrate initiatives that emerge from our church family.
-While these ministries may serve more specific purposes or communities, they must be self-sustaining and work within defined resource parameters.
-We provide clear pathways and parameters for these ministries through our ministry application process.
+Maximum Freedom: We celebrate initiatives that emerge from our church family.
+While these ministries may serve more specific purposes or communities, they must be volunteer-led, self-sustaining, and work within defined resource parameters.
+We provide clear pathways for these ministries through our ministry application process.

 frequently asked questions